mtumilowicz/js-nodejs-websocket-workshop/README.md

          not send a handshake that matches the description below the server MUST stop processing the client's handshake and return an HTTP response with an appropriate error code (such as 400 Bad Request)
-* Sending the Server's Opening Handshake
-    * When a client establishes a WebSocket connection to a server, the server MUST complete the following steps to accept the connection and send the server's opening handshake
-        * if the connection is happening on an HTTPS (HTTP-over-TLS) port, perform a TLS handshake over the connection, If this fails then close the connection
-                 * otherwise, all further communication for the connection (including the server's handshake) MUST run through the encrypted tunnel
-        * The server can perform additional client authentication, for example, by returning a 401 status code with the corresponding
-                 |WWW-Authenticate| header field
-        * The server MAY redirect the client using a 3xx status code
-        * /origin/ - If the server does not validate the origin, it will accept connections from anywhere
-            * If the server does not wish to accept this connection, it MUST return an appropriate HTTP error code (e.g., 403 Forbidden) and abort the WebSocket handshake
-* the server considers
-     the WebSocket connection to be established and that the WebSocket connection is in the OPEN state
-     * At this point, the server may begin sending (and receiving) data

 * four types of events
     * open